musskaan/Conway-s-Game-Of-Life/README.md

 This Java implementation includes the following classes:

-- **Cell:** Represents a cell in a 2D grid and provides methods for evolving its state.
+- **Cell:** Represents a cell in a 2D grid which represents the possible states of a cell, i.e. dead or alive in the Game of Life.
-- **GameEvolver:** Manages the evolution of the game grid according to the rules of Conway's Game of Life.
+- **Grid:** Represents a 2D grid of cells for the game and provides methods to initialize the grid, access and manipulate the state of cells.
-- **Grid:** Represents a 2D grid of cells for the game and provides methods to initialize the grid and query cell states.
+- **GameSpace:** Contains a grid of cells and provides methods for evolving the grid and checking the state of cells.
 - **GameController:** Manages the game logic, including starting and stopping the game loop.

 ## Getting Started